elsonwu/monkey-go/README.md

 # monkey-go
 This is the implement of monkey programming from "Writing An Interpreter In Go" https://interpreterbook.com

+*** NOTE *** not the copy of code from purchase